Henry Winkler: 1984–1991: Post-Happy Days

-1991–2003: Acting roles
+1991–2003: Return to acting

 Winkler returned to acting in the early 1990s.
 He starred in the 1991 television film, Absolute Strangers, and in the short-lived 1994 television series Monty with David Schwimmer (before his debut on Friends).
 He also starred in the 1994 television film One Christmas, with Katharine Hepburn in her last role and Swoosie Kurtz.

 In 1996, he appeared in his friend Wes Craven's 1996 film Scream as foul-mouthed high school principal Arthur Himbry.
 His role was uncredited, however, as the producers were concerned that he would only be seen as The Fonz, and thus distract from the film.
 After the screening, he received positive feedback for his role and was subsequently asked to participate in the publicity campaign for Scream.

-In 2000, Winkler was nominated for a Primetime Emmy, Outstanding Guest Actor in a Drama Series, for his portrayal of Dr. Henry Olson in three episodes of The Practice.
+In 2000, Winkler was nominated for a Primetime Emmy, Outstanding Guest Actor in a Drama Series for his portrayal of Dr. Henry Olson in three episodes of The Practice.
 He also portrayed Stanley Yelnats III in Holes (2003).